 The Naked Security blog recently offered up a cautionary tale of why it’s essential to take this important step.
-A Canadian used-computer dealer claims to have a pile of data which he pulled off servers originally belonging to an international professional-services firm.
-He and that company are now in court battling over the disposition of that data.
+A Canadian used-computer dealer claims to have a pile of data that they pulled off servers originally belonging to an international professional services firm.
+Those companies are now in court, battling over the disposition of the data.

 Need more convincing?
-USA Today reported that Robert Siciliano, an identity-theft expert for security firm McAfee, bought 30 used devices off Craiglists.
-Half the devices were thoroughly wiped clean, while the other half still maintained such data as bank account and Social Security numbers to work documents and bank records.
+USA Today reported that Robert Siciliano, an identity-theft expert for the security firm, McAfee, bought 30 used devices off Craigslist.
+Half the devices were thoroughly wiped clean, while the other half still maintained data, including bank accounts, Social Security numbers, work documents, and bank records.

-Next perform a secure wipe.
-Among the more popular data-destruction programs are DBAN (http://sourceforge.net/projects/dban/), CBL Data Shredder (http://www.cbldatarecovery.com/data-shredder/download) and ErAce (http://sourceforge.net/projects/erace/).
-These programs not only delete the data, but overwrite it a certain number of times, making the data much more difficult to retrieve.
+Next, perform a secure wipe.
+Among the more popular data-destruction programs are DBAN, CBL Data Shredder, and ErAce.
+These programs not only delete the data but overwrite it a certain number of times, making the data much more difficult to retrieve.